valancej/documentation/_general/projects/notifications.md

 If all those settings look correct and you are still not receiving notifications, please [contact us](mailto:support@codeship.com) and we can further investigate.

+## Flowdock

+Flowdock expects a token as well, but the where to send the notification is handled on the flowdock side of things.

+## Hipchat

+Hipchat mainly requires a token and the room that you want the notification to be posted to.

 ## Slack

 For Slack, the only thing you need is the webhook URL Slack provides when you configure a Codeship integration.
 Copy-paste the URL to the Webhook URL field.

-## Hipchat

-Hipchat mainly requires a token and the room that you want the notification to be posted to.

-## Flowdock

-Flowdock expects a token as well, but the where to send the notification is handled on the flowdock side of things.

-## Campfire

-For campfire, we need both an API key and your domain name (just the first part, without `.campfirenow.com`) as well as the specific room you want the notifications to end up in.

-## Grove
+## Stride

-Grove provides specific tokens for each channel, so in this case, that's all we'll need to get going.
+Stride needs an access token as well as a webhook URL.
+In Stride, you need to add a 'custom app' from the Apps menu for the room you want the notifications to be delivered to.
+You're given a token and a webhook URL as part of the app creation.

 ## Webhook